matthuynh/url-shortener/README.md

 ---

-<p align="center"> Try out a live version <a href="http://shrinkly-url-shortener.herokuapp.com/">here!
-Note that since we are hosting the service using Heroku's Free Plan, the service may take a few moments to load up initially.</a>
+<p align="center"> Try out a live version <a href="http://shrinkly-url-shortener.herokuapp.com/">here!</a> Note that since we are hosting the service using Heroku's Free Plan, the service may take a few moments to load up initially.
     <br>
 </p>